 The rise and fall of the tides, plus the towering cliffs, rock formations, and sea caves, make this a fantastic destination to explore.
 The tides retreat twice daily, powered by the gravitational pull of the moon, sun, and earth’s rotation.
 At low tide, the beaches and mud flats are revealed.
-They’re covered in water at high tide that rises at least 33 feet more than 6 hours later.
+The water level can rise from 33 to 56 feet depending on the area of the Bay of Fundy.

 The Bay of Fundy is accessible by flying to Toronto Pearson Airport and connecting to a coastal city in the Province, such as Saint John.
 Rent a car and drive the coast to visit fishing villages like St. Martins, where you can hop on the scenic Fundy Parkway.
 Here are nine suggestions (in any order) to enjoy this Canadian Province.

 I was a guest of Tourism New Brunswick for this experience, but all opinions are my own.

 1. Explore The Sea Caves In St. Martins

 St. Martins is a quaint village with a rich shipbuilding history.
 The town is known for its sea cliffs, caves, and historic homes.
 At low tide, you can walk out on the sea floor and into the red sandstone caves designated as a UNESCO Fundy Biosphere Reserve.
 It’s also “the last vestige of pure coastal wilderness on the Eastern Seaboard of North America.”